anayanapalli/anayanapalli.github.io/_posts/2023-12-17-an-introverts-guide-to-posting-online.md

 ## Reality Check:

-> "Be who you are and say what you feel, because those who mind don't matter, and those who matter don't mind." —Dr. Suess
+> Be who you are and say what you feel, because those who mind don't matter, and those who matter don't mind. —Dr. Suess

 The truth is, **nobody cares.** Those who read your content are the ones genuinely interested in the topics you hold dear.
 The preoccupations about what others might think gradually fade away when you realize that the audience you attract is precisely the audience that resonates with your passions.